-Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 goods or services, for example, if payment is deferred beyond normal business terms or is financed at a rate of interest that is not a market rate.
+Topic Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 transaction.
+A financing transaction may take place in connection with the sale of goods or services, for example, if payment is deferred beyond normal business terms or is financed at a rate of interest that is not a market rate.
 If the arrangement constitutes a financing transaction, the entity shall measure the financial asset or financial liability at the present value of the future payments discounted at a market rate of interest for a similar debt instrument.
-[IFRS for SMEs 11.13] or financial liability.
+[IFRS for SMEs 11.13] attributable to the acquisition or issue of the financial asset or financial liability.
 [HKAS 39, paragraph 43] Subsequent measurement At the end of each reporting period, an entity shall measure financial instruments as follows, without any deduction for transaction costs the entity may incur on sale or other disposal: (a) debt instruments shall be measured at amortised cost using the effective interest method. (b) commitments to receive a loan shall be measured at cost less impairment. (c) investments in non-convertible preference shares and non-puttable ordinary or preference shares shall be measured at fair value with changes in fair value recognised in profit or loss or otherwise at cost less impairment.
 [IFRS for SMEs 11.14] For the purpose of measuring a financial asset subsequent to initial recognition, HKAS 39 classifies financial assets into four categories: (a) loans and receivables not held for trading (b) held-to-maturity investments (c) financial assets measured at fair value through profit or loss, which includes those held for trading and any other financial asset that the entity designates; and (d) available-for-sale financial assets.
-Derecognition of financial assets An entity shall derecognise a financial asset only when: (a) the contractual rights to the cash flows from the financial asset expire or are settled, or (b) the entity transfers to another party substantially all of the risks and rewards of ownership of the financial asset, or (c) the entity has retained some significant risks and rewards of ownership but has transferred control of the asset to another party.
+[HKAS 39, paragraph 9] Derecognition of financial assets An entity shall derecognise a financial asset only when: (a) the contractual rights to the cash flows from the financial asset expire or are settled, or (b) the entity transfers to another party substantially all of the risks and rewards of ownership of the financial asset, or (c) the entity has retained some significant risks and rewards of ownership but has transferred control of the asset to another party.
 [IFRS for SMEs 11.33] An entity shall derecognise a financial asset when, and only when: (a) the contractual rights to the cash flows from the financial asset expire; or (b) it transfers the financial asset and the transfer qualifies for derecognition.
 The decision whether a transfer qualifies for derecognition is made by applying a combination of risks and rewards and control tests.
-[HKAS 39, paragraphs 17 - 37] Other Financial Instruments Issues (Section 12) Hedge accounting - Types of risk eligible for hedge accounting IFRS for SMEs permits hedge accounting only for: interest rate risk of a debt instrument measured at amortised cost foreign exchange or interest rate risk in a firm commitment or a highly HKAS 39 is not as restrictive in respect of the risks that can be hedged as the IFRS for SMEs.
-To be eligible for hedge accounting, the designated risks and portions must be separately identifiable components of the financial
+[HKAS 39, paragraphs 17 - 37] Other Financial Instruments Issues (Section 12) Hedge accounting - Types of risk eligible for hedge accounting IFRS for SMEs permits hedge accounting only for: • interest rate risk of a debt instrument measured at amortised cost HKAS 39 is not as restrictive in respect of the risks that can be hedged as the IFRS for SMEs.
+To be eligible for hedge accounting, the designated risks and portions must be